HSCS: 1.10, 1.32,

 - All children will be easily identified by wearing high visibility vests.

 - There may be opportunities for parents/carers to assist on outings.
-The nursery manager will distribute information prior to the outing regarding health and safety and expected codes of conduct.
+The Nursery Manager will distribute information prior to the outing regarding health and safety and expected codes of conduct.

-Risk assessment/outings plan
+Risk assessment/outings plan for visits outside the local area

 - The name of the place where the visit will take place